 &lt;sup>35 Ankit Panda, 'Hindu Nationalism and ...
-Foreign Policy?', The Diplomat, Apil 2014, radically shifted India-Israel relations.
-The BJP government's embrace of Israel stemmed from shared ideological affinities with the Jewish state, with the BJP aspiring to turn India into an ethno-religious state and the identification of a common enemy in 'Islamic terrorism'.
+Foreign Policy?', The Diplomat, Apil 2014, government's embrace of Israel stemmed from shared ideological affinities with the Jewish state, with the BJP aspiring to turn India into an ethno-religious state and the identification of a common enemy in 'Islamic terrorism'.
 This culminated in Modi's visit to Israel in 2017 as the first Indian prime minster to do so.